 For those like me who are fascinated by archaeology and history, the first floor is a joy to explore.

 The displays are informative with clear and thorough descriptions.
 You can learn a lot about the history of the Philippines

 - You’ll learn about the 2 competing migration theories of the Philippines.

 - How and why pottery evolved from earthenware to ceramics.

-- The role of the Philippines in the ivory trade.
+- The role of the Philippines in the ivory and silver trade.

 - There is also a very comprehensive exhibit on the sinking of the San Diego.
 What was fascinating was seeing how water and time impacted metal versus ceramics.